quantify-os/quantify-core/docs/tutorials/Tutorial 4. Adaptive Measurements.rst

     a_obj.run()
     a_obj.display_figs_mpl()

-The analysis outputs plots of every dependent variable in the dataset versus every independent variable.
-It also gives plots of each of the variables versus the number of iteration steps completed.
+The analysis generates plots of each of the variables versus the number of iteration steps completed.
 The figures show the data converging on the optimal value.

 The :class:`~quantify.analysis.interpolation_analysis.InterpolationAnalysis2D` class can be used to generate a 2-dimensional heatmap which interpolates between a set of irregularly spaced datapoints.